Restaurant Insurance

 Full-Service Restaurants

-Sit-down operations with table service, full kitchens, and often a full or partial bar.
-Higher GL exposure, liquor liability requirements, and above-average workers' comp frequency from kitchen staff.
+Sit-down operations with table service, full kitchens, and often a bar.
+Higher GL exposure, liquor liability requirements, and above-average workers' comp frequency.

 Fast-Casual & Takeout

-Counter-service and takeout operations with higher throughput and lower dine-in exposure.
-Often have delivery programs that require HNOA or commercial auto coverage in addition to a base package.
+Counter-service and takeout with higher throughput and lower dine-in exposure.
+Delivery programs require HNOA or commercial auto coverage.

 Bars & Nightclubs

 High alcohol volume, late hours, and elevated assault-and-battery exposure.
-Standard markets often decline or sub-limit these accounts.
 Placement typically requires E&S carriers with dedicated liquor liability programs.

 Food Trucks

-Mobile food service operations need commercial auto, GL for on-site service, and property coverage for cooking equipment — often structured differently from brick-and-mortar programs.
-Permitting requirements vary by city and event venue.
+Mobile operations need commercial auto, GL for on-site service, and property coverage for cooking equipment.
+Permitting varies by city and venue.

 Catering Operations

-Off-premises food service carries its own GL and food contamination exposure — often at venues without the same kitchen controls as a fixed location.
-Catering-specific endorsements address liability during transportation, setup, and service at third-party locations.
+Off-premises food service at venues without fixed kitchen controls.
+Catering-specific endorsements address transportation, setup, and service liability.

 Ethnic & Specialty Cuisine

-Open-flame cooking methods, specialty equipment, and high-heat operations used in certain cuisines can trigger additional underwriting requirements around hood cleaning documentation, fire suppression systems, and fryer maintenance schedules.
+Open-flame cooking, specialty equipment, and high-heat operations can trigger additional underwriting requirements around hood cleaning and fire suppression systems.

 Why do restaurant owners work with Anvo Insurance?